The Main Library and Weaver Library are open to everyone, including the public. We look forward to seeing you. Learn more.

-You can use the advanced keyword search to find items in our catalog based on the keywords you specify.
+Start by taking our introductory tutorial for library search.
+You can use advanced library search to find items based on the keywords you specify.
 This guide gives tips on how to structure your search terms and limit your search.
-For more information see our tutorials on selecting keywords and how to search effectively.
+For more information see our tutorial on how to create a search strategy.

 By default, a keyword search will search through these fields for each catalog item: